russkiymalchik/soal-shift-sisop-modul-1-I06-2021/README.md

 Error when solving problem:

 When we run program 2B, we got some error.
 The first error is because we were wrong when declaring the variable ```date = $3; city = $10;```.
 It should be outside the BEGIN statement, but we input it in BEGIN statement.
 ![alt text](https://github.com/russkiymalchik/soal-shift-sisop-modul-1-I06-2021/blob/main/screenshots/error%202B_code1.png)

-The second error is the result do not want to print out the statement "The list of customer names in Albuquerque in 2017 includes:" before persons name.
+The second error is the result do not want print the statement "The list of customer names in Albuquerque in 2017 includes:" before persons name.
 ![alt text](https://github.com/russkiymalchik/soal-shift-sisop-modul-1-I06-2021/blob/main/screenshots/error%202B_result.png)

 This error is because we use ```echo``` when we want to print out in the END statement.
 So, as the solution we use ```print``` instead of using ```echo``` .
 After that, we move that into BEGIN statement instead of print out in END statement.
 ![alt text](https://github.com/russkiymalchik/soal-shift-sisop-modul-1-I06-2021/blob/main/screenshots/error%202B_code.png)

 Below is the result of Problem 2B: